-This is the 2nd of a new 4-part business startup series created by Anand Athiviraham, Senior Associate in our Business Law Group.
+This is the 2nd part of a business startup series.
 See the first installment of this series: Incorporating your business: Record books and why using a lawyer makes sense.

 Please note, the following general information applies only to businesses located in the Province of British Columbia, as legal requirements in other jurisdictions may vary.

 In this blog post, I outline the important next steps to consider once you’ve established your new incorporated entity.